mohamed951/Library-Management-System/README.md

 # Library-Management-System

-Desktop application helps in managing the Library ,It has alot of features as adding customer info,Books info including the number in the storage,buying process,showing reports.
+Desktop application helps in managing the Library ,It has alot of features as adding Customer info,Books info including the number in the storage,buying process,showing reports.